Topological Linear System Identification via Moderate Deviations Theory: Main results

 \end{lemma} \begin{proof} The matrix $C_{\ell}$ introduced in Definition~\ref{def:strong:contr} with $A=\theta^\circ$ and $B=I_n$ satisfies $C_{\ell}C_{\ell}^{\mathsf{T}} = \sum^{\ell-1}_{i=0}(\theta^\circ)^i ((\theta^\circ)^i)^{\mathsf{T}}$.
 Thus, the controllability Gramian $W=\lim_{\ell\to \infty}C_{\ell}C_{\ell}^{\mathsf{T}}$ coincides with~$S_{\theta^\circ}$ as defined in Theorem~\ref{thm:topo:equiv:rate}.
 As $(\theta^{\circ},I_n)$ is $(\ell,\nu)$-strongly controllable, we may thus conclude that $\lambda_{\mathrm{min}}(S_{\theta^{\circ}})\geq \lambda_{\mathrm{min}}(C_\ell C_\ell^{\mathsf{T}} )\geq \nu^2$.
 An upper bound on $\lambda_{\mathrm{min}}(S_{\theta^{\circ}})$ can be obtained from the $(\kappa,\gamma)$-strong stability of~$\theta^\circ$, which implies via~\cite[Lemma 3.3]{ref:Cohen18b} that $\mathsf{tr}(S_{\theta^{\circ}})\leq (\kappa^2/\gamma)\mathsf{tr}(I_n)$ and hence $\lambda_{\mathrm{min}}(S_{\theta^{\circ}})\leq (\kappa^2/\gamma)$.
 Looking at the proof of~\cite[Lemma 3.3]{ref:Cohen18b}, this can be sharpened to~\eqref{equ:Stheta:bound}. \end{proof}

-The bounds~\eqref{equ:Stheta:bound} confirm the folklore wisdom in system identification that a slow ($\gamma$ small), yet well-excited ($\nu$ large) system is desirable.
-Next, we highlight a few other properties of the problem parameters $(\theta,S_w)$ one might be able to manipulate in order to increase the rate in Theorem~\ref{thm:topo:equiv:rate}.
+The bound~\eqref{equ:Stheta:bound} {is in line with the folklore wisdom} in system identification that a slow ($\gamma$ small), yet well-excited ($\nu$ large) system is desirable.
+Next, we highlight a few other properties of the problem parameters $\theta$ and $S_w$ one might be able to manipulate in order to increase the rate in Theorem~\ref{thm:topo:equiv:rate} {(even though this rate depends on $\theta$ and is thus unobservable)}.

-\subsection{Tuning $\sigma_{\mathrm{min}}(\theta^{\circ})$ and the noise covariance matrix}
+\subsubsection{Tuning $\sigma_{\mathrm{min}}(\theta^{\circ})$ and the noise covariance matrix}

 Using the series representation of $S_{\theta^{\circ}}$ one can show that